GrandWin/v-role/docs/concepts/setting-roles.md

 setPermissions(["can-write", "can-edit"]);
 ```

-With composable you can do it in components, pinia / vuex stores and navigation guards.
+With composable you can do it in components, pinia / vuex stores / navigation guards and etc.

 ## Global Property